Twig6943/WIPDocs/Tonga/TongaLinux.md

 **Note:** Tonga on Linux is experimental.

 ## 1. Install Battlefield V
 - Open press launch once.
-When prompted about the anti-cheat, **press "No"**.
+When prompted about the anti-cheat, **press "Yes"**.
 You should get an error like "steam deck not supported" just click ok.

 ## 2. Disable EA Anti-Cheat
 - Navigate to the game files.